williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 3 – Sign the CSR](id:step3)

-Follow the third-party process that your company uses to sign the CSR.
-Wait for the process to complete before moving to step 4.
+Follow the third-party process that your company uses to sign the CSR. **You can't move to step four until the process is completed.** The signed CSR is required to continue step 4.

-**Note: ** The CSR is generated in Base64 DER format.
+**Note:** The CSR is generated in Base64 DER format.
 If your process requires a different format, convert it using openSSL or a third-party decoder.
 Free, third-party decoders are readily available.

 #### [Step 4 – Publish the CSR](id:step4)

-You can publish the certificate in PEM or CER/DER format using the [Publish Cert API](http://developer.okta.com/docs/api/apps/TBD.html#pubcert).
+Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format.
 The returned Key ID (kid) is used in the following step.

-The following request generates a CSR in PEM format.
+The following request publishes a CSR with a certificate in PEM format.

 ~~~json
 POST /api/v1/apps/00000sid1U3iyFqLu0g4/credentials/csrs/aeT9qCTiUumO7TvxA4jq3gNFIfbtimiSpQ9jssB5iyE/lifecycle/publish